-White Mountain Peak is a high mountain pass at an elevation of 14,252 feet (4,344 m) above the sea level, located in the White Mountains of Mono County.
+White Mountain Peak is a high mountain peak at an elevation of 4.347m (14,261ft) above the sea level, located in Mono County, in the U.S. state of California.
 The peak is arguably California's easiest fourteener via jeep road.
 It's one of the highest roads of the USA.

 Can you drive to the top of White Mountain CA?

 Tucked away within the Inyo National Forest, a rough 4x4 dirt road past Barcroft Research Station leads directly to the summit of the mountain, also known as White Mountain.
 This is a long and windy road very bumpy.
 Access is restricted by a locked gate about 2 miles before Barcroft station, but White Mountain Research Station usually opens this locked gate at 3.560m (11,680ft) twice each year.
 This section of trail is not for the faint hearted – it is steep, and there are spots where a slip or fall could cause serious injury.
 The University of California operates a small hut at the summit called White Mountain Research Station Summit Laboratory.
 It's one of the highest roads of California.

 Is the road to White Mountain Peak in CA open?

 Set high in the White Mountain range, to the east of the great Sierra Nevada, the road to the summit (the third highest peak in the state) is usually closed in winters.
 Winters are extremely severe.
 Conditions can change rapidly and roads that may be open in the morning can be snowed in and impassable later in the day.
 The summit of White Mountain Peak offers great 360 views from the Eastern Sierras to Nevada.

 Is the road to White Mountain Peak in California steep?